sergeych/hybrid8/README.md

 you need ;)

 - there is no 'Context object initialization' - it does not work well in rubyracer so it is not likely used widely.
-We can add it later, though.
+We can add it later, though - if you need it, add an issue.